 To begin the process, the attorney must prepare:

-Countrywide Process, LLC provides these forms and, after the attorney completes them, reviews them for completeness and conformity with local requirements.
+Countrywide Process, LLC, provides these forms and, after the attorney completes them, reviews them for completeness and conformity with local requirements.

 The completed documents are then filed in the Superior Court in the California county where the discovery target is located.
 Under UIDDA: